 Attacks such as that described by researchers can be alleviated with the help of intrusion detection systems (IDS).
 These systems are usually based on the read signal strength indicator (RSSI) readings to locate the device's location.

 However, IDS can be bypassed by copying the expected RSSI values.
-This can be achieved by placing malicious access points in a similar radius as the target radius, or by of the RSSI output to make sure it matches the target values.
+This can be accomplished by placing malicious access points on a similar radius like the target radius, or by processing the RSSI output to be sure it matches the target values.

-The research paper suggests a more effective strategy to detect such viruses.
-The method proposed by the experts is based on management framework and is capable of detecting such attacks while maintaining privacy and user confidentiality.
+The research project proposes a more effective strategy for the detection of such viruses.
+The proposed method by the experts is based on management framework information and is capable of detecting such attacks, while maintaining privacy and user confidentiality.

 The research of the University "Detection and analysis of the Chameleon WiFi access point virus, "(PDF) is available on the EURASIP website.